The Top 3 Most Important Steps to Remember

 Stacking wood allows it to air-dry faster, particularly if you only stack the wood in narrow piles so the air can flow freely.
 Many people stack their wood on pallets to keep the bottom layer from rotting.

-The amount of time for proper seasoning depends upon many factors, but if you have a GASIFIER outdoor wood boiler, you should have already cut, split and stacked your wood for this upcoming winter.
-It will take at least 6 months for green hardwood to properly dry in order to burn properly in your GX Series or other gasification outdoor boiler.
-You actually should prepare your wood this summer for next Winter.
+The amount of time for proper seasoning depends upon many factors, but if you have a GASIFIER outdoor wood boiler, you should have already cut, split, and stacked your wood for this upcoming winter.

-So for these traditional outdoor boilers, it is ok to use wood that is less seasoned.
+So for these traditional outdoor wood burners, it is ok to use wood that is less seasoned.
 We have some customers who mix some green wood in with their dry wood and they report that this works very well.